Judd Hambrick

-Judd Hambrick (born September 25, 1945, in Tulsa, Oklahoma) is an American former television newscaster and reporter.
+Judd Hambrick is an American former television newscaster and reporter.
 Hambrick grew up in Mount Pleasant, Texas.

 Biography

 Career, accomplishments, and awards

 Hambrick began his broadcasting career in radio in 1961, while still a sophomore at Mount Vernon High School in Mount Vernon, Texas, where he graduated in 1963.
 Hambrick then attended the University of Texas at Austin, obtaining his degree in journalism in 1967.
 He began his career in television news at KTBC-TV in Austin.

 By 1972, Hambrick had moved on to WCAU-TV in Philadelphia and served as co-anchor of their evening news programs with John Facenda, better known outside of Philadelphia as the "voice" of NFL Films.
 Hambrick's stay at WCAU lasted only one year.
 During the next three years, he anchored at KDFW-TV in Dallas, KABC-TV in Los Angeles and KTVU in the San Francisco Bay Area.

 In 1977, Hambrick arrived in Cleveland, Ohio, where he became an anchor of the evening newscasts on WJKW-TV (now WJW-TV).
 Hambrick won a local Emmy Award in 1979, and helped the station's newscast become the top rated news program in Cleveland.
 He left WJKW in 1981, moving the following year to rival WKYC-TV, where he served in a similar capacity until 1985.

 Hambrick spent the next several years away from anchoring television news, though he worked on several business news ventures with NBC through his own production company.

 Hambrick ended his self-imposed hiatus from TV news in 1992, when he briefly joined KTUL-TV in Tulsa as an anchor.
 Hambrick soon returned to WKYC in Cleveland for one final anchoring stint from 1993 to 1999.
 During his broadcast career, he also worked in markets such as Memphis, Atlanta, and Honolulu.